frombeirutwithlove/ProtestTips/WhatToDo.md

 in case police are looking at phone location data.
 - If you are arrested and the police ask for a DNA swab, you have the right to refuse.
 If you are offered a drink, cigarette or gum in the precinct, it is most likely a trick to steal your DNA.
 This has been a practice in [NY specifically](https://t.co/ay46AbGxZV?amp=1), and probably elsewhere as well.

-### If you're hit with tear gas
+### If you're hit with tear gas / pepper spray
 - Once tear gas is deployed, get upwind or find higher ground and remember to breathe calmly.
 - If you are wearing contact lenses, remove them immediately.
 Do not rub your face.
 - Drinking or washing your face with water after you get exposed to teargas can exacerbate the stinging symptoms, not alleviate them.
 - Wash from inside corner out - otherwise you will be washing chemicals into your eye.
 Tilt head sideways and wash from the corner out - never into the corner.
 - Use cider vigar, soda, saline water, or Maalox-water mix to wash chemicals out.
-- Milk or no milk?
-Not as effective against tear gas, but works to alleviate skin irritation if hit with pepper spray / mace.
+- Milk: not as effective against tear gas, but works to alleviate skin irritation and burn if hit with pepper spray / mace.
 If you use milk for your eyes, make sure to follow it with saline water / maalox-water.
 - Street traffic cones can be a good hack to use and cover tear gas cannisters.
 The top of the cone is usually open, and you can pour water through to diffuse the can.

 ### When you’re home